JOSEPH990108/Barbershop-Booking-System/README.md

 • Navigate to the Databases tab and fill in the "Database name" then click "Create" button.

-• Import the database schema from the database.sql file provided in the repository.
+• Import the database schema from the barbershop.sql file provided in the repository.

 #### 4. Download Project Source Code & Unzip:
 • Download and unzip the source code folder.
 Copy the folder and paste it into the "htdocs" directory located in the XAMPP installation directory (e.g., C:\xampp\htdocs\ on Windows).